jamesprestage101/deliverable-3/README.md

 It builds on the previous work of deliverable-2 and styles the webpage using CSS/JavaScript.

-**Accessibility** and **Compatibility** were the key considerations when building this deliverable.
+**Accessibility** and **Compatibility** for mobile devices were the key considerations when building this deliverable.

-The results are displayed on a HTML template and act as a foundation for futher deliverables.
+The results are displayed on HTML templates and act as a foundation for futher deliverables.
 More details about this deliverable are available [here](https://docs.google.com/document/d/1W9S06dYWMqytT44sLFH89e6mjbOBqwD5yeTDOgRdZAE/edit?usp=sharing).

 ## Authors